fboerncke/jovo-v4-community-hook-model-linter/README.md

 <a href= "https://prototypefund.de/project/voice-ql-datentabellen-mit-gesprochener-sprache-barrierefrei-erkunden/"><img src="./images/assets/voice-ql-ring.png" width="40%" height="40%" align="right"></a>

-# Model Linter Hook for Jovo V4
+# Model Linter for Jovo V4

 ## Overview

+Small flaws in your voice model can cause serious malfunctions at runtime.

+A concept frequently used in software development is called "[linting](https://en.wikipedia.org/wiki/Lint_(software))".
+Linting refers to the process of static code analysis and is used to flag programming errors, bugs, stylistic errors and suspicious constructs.

+Surprisingly I don't see this concept being used often with voice model files though I see a big potential here.

+This is why I collected some of my voice model test scripts and bundled them together as a Jovo extension.
 This hook for the [Jovo V4 Framework](https://github.com/jovotech/jovo-framework) will auto check your model files against a number of rules when you run the build process.

+You can easily integrate this "hook" into your build process by following this documentation.

 ## Voice model maintenance is hard